 wide spectrum of careers to choose from including private practice (companion animals,

-food animals, horses, exotics, or a mixture of these), in government service
+food animals, horses, exotics, or a mixture of these), government service

-(animal health, food safety, public health), in research or in industry.
+(animal health, food safety, public health), research or industry.

 their knowledge of the basic biological sciences by taking modules designed to

 demonstrate how this knowledge is applied in the practice of veterinary medicine,